qzzhang0131/PlantGenoAnn/README.md

 ## 📜 License
 See the LICENSE file for details.
 ## 📧 Contact
-Feel free to contact us if you have any questions or suggestions regarding the code and models.
+Feel free to contact qzzhang@webmail.hzau.edu.cn if you have any questions or suggestions regarding the code and models.